-The authority measures certain non-financial assets (Surplus Assets, Investment Property and Assets Held for Sale) and its Available-for-sale financial assets (with the exception of unquoted equity investments) at fair value at the balance sheet date.
+The authority measures certain non-financial assets (Surplus Assets, Investment Property and Assets Held for Sale) and its Fair value through OCI and Fair value through P&L financial assets at fair value at the balance sheet date.

 Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
 The fair value measurement assumes that the transaction to sell the asset or transfer the liability takes place either: